-In addition, three Coroner's cases where tissue was retained following the PM examination and two hospital consented cases where tissue was retained were audited.
-The audit included details of tissue type, number of tissue blocks and slides retained, consent forms, and other associated paperwork.
-There were issues locating one tissue block from one of the cases and tissue slides from a two further cases; establishment staff were able to locate all of these the following day (see shortfall against T1(g)).
+In addition, tissue retained during PM examinations at TWH for four cases between 2014 and 2017 were audited for traceability; three Coroner's cases, including one case where tissue was disposed of and one hospital consented case where tissue was retained.
+The audits included details of tissue type, number of tissue blocks and slides retained, consent forms, and other associated paperwork and electronic database records, no discrepancies were identified.